Feature request #13050

 But for binary operators, like intersection, I guess the "target" would be used to specify which of the two arguments should be updated ?

-#2 Updated by Regis Haubourg almost 2 years ago
+#2 Updated by Regis Haubourg over 2 years ago

 Yep, you get it.